 Laos Travel Health Advice

-Medical care in Vientiane is extremely basic and outside the capital there are no reliable facilities to deal with medical emergencies.
-Medical evacuation is difficult to organise and very expensive.
-Travellers are advised to take out comprehensive medical insurance, and those who have an unstable medical condition should consider avoiding Laos.
-A yellow fever certificate is required by all entering from an infected area.
+Medical care in Vientiane is extremely basic, and there are no reliable facilities to deal with medical emergencies outside the capital.
+As medical evacuation is difficult to organise and very expensive, travellers are advised to take out comprehensive medical insurance.
+Visitors who have an unstable medical condition should consider avoiding Laos.
+A yellow fever certificate is required from anyone entering from an infected area.

 View information on diseases: